ehtishamsaleem111/Artificial-Neural-Network-lab/README.md

 ### Notebook 5: ANN for Multi-Class Classification
 This notebook focuses on building an Artificial Neural Network (ANN) for multi-class classification.
 It covers data preprocessing, model architecture design, training, and performance evaluation.

+## Why This Repository?
+* Step-by-step implementation with detailed explanations.
+* Hands-on experience with real datasets.
+* Practical insights into model optimization and evaluation.
+* Useful for students, researchers, and AI enthusiasts exploring neural networks.
+> Explore the notebooks and enhance your ANN knowledge.
+Contributions and feedback are welcome.